 Apple Park opens in a few weeks time.
 The new headquarters of one of the world’s most innovative companies, referred to by many as “spaceship campus” due to its flying saucer-like design, was one of the final acts from Steve Jobs before he passed in 2011.
 The building is aimed at encouraging collaboration and will provide employees with more opportunities to run into each other and interact, reflective of Jobs’ decision in 2000 to scrap plans for three separate buildings at Pixar in favour of one vast atrium-type space.
-The “spaceship” will contain a lake, meadow and orchard within its inner ring, while also offering a 100,000 square foot fitness center and two miles of walking and running paths across the 175-acre site.
+The “spaceship” will contain a lake, meadow and orchard within its inner ring, while also offering a 100,000 square foot fitness centRE and two miles of walking and running paths across the 175-acre site.

 After considering the importance of the social environment for health and positive behaviour change last month, here we take a closer look at the physical environment.
 Leading companies around the world are waking up to the fact that the physical space matters more than ever.
 There is a growing realisation that the modern workplace is no longer just seen as the desk, but also, and probably more importantly, the area around it.
 The growing premium on creative work from the workforce at large requires a new type of environment, something alluded to when IDEO’s Tom Kelley observed that “when I see someone at their desk all day its suspicious how they pretend to work”.